 The Venerable Catherine McAuley founded the Sisters of Mercy in Dublin in 1831 to provide compassionate assistance to the poor.
 Her legacy continues today through the Sisters of Mercy and the many ministries of health, education, advocacy and community service they deliver — and through the hands of thousands of people who follow in Catherine’s footsteps working for organisations like Mercy Health.
 Mercy Health is a Ministry of the Institute of Sisters of Mercy Australia and Papua New Guinea.

 Catherine McAuley was born in Dublin, Ireland in 1778.
-Dedicating her life to caring for the poor, particularly women, Catherine established the House of Mercy in 1823: a facility built to house and educate poor women.
+Dedicating her life to caring for the poor, particularly women, Catherine opened the House of Mercy in 1827: a facility built to house and educate poor women.
 In 1831 Catherine made her Profession of Vows and created the Order of the Sisters of Mercy.

 Sisters of Mercy should be particularly kind — the kindest people on earth, with the tenderest pity and compassion for the poor.Catherine McAuley